Chilled Salmon Salad

 How to Make Salmon Salad

-- Cook Salmon: To make this even faster, you can cook the fish in the microwave.
-Just cover it and microwave it for about two minutes.
+- Cook Salmon: To make this quick, I cook the salmon in the microwave.
+Just cover it and microwave it for about 2 minutes.
+If you make it in a skillet or pan, sear the salmon about 4 to 5 minutes on each side over medium-high heat.
+If you prefer the oven, bake 425F 10 to 12 minutes.
 You can also use leftover cooked salmon.
 Once done, flake it with a fork and let it cool.

 - Make the Salad: Put the fish, onion, and celery in a large bowl, stir in the lemon juice and mayonnaise, and season with salt and pepper.